As you may have guessed, I'm Holly.

 working with children, young people, adults and the elderly

 For just under 3 years, I worked in an 'Outstanding' specialist Residential Children's Home, where I worked as part of the team and as a key-worker to care for the children and young people.

-educated me on the safeguarding and protection of children, ways to support their emotional and physical development and well-being.
+My qualifications educated me on the safeguarding and protection of children, ways to support their emotional and physical development and well-being.
 I also learned to work in partnership with families, local authorities and services to create positive outcomes for the residents, alongside supporting the children in day-to-day life.

-Focusing on arts and crafts are an excellent way to spend days at home.
+Focusing on arts and crafts is an excellent way to spend days at home.
 Paintings, cushion covers, bunting, coasters, cards, candle holders and bags are just a fraction of what we've created together.